 Step 1.
 Buy a Hopper Bird Feeder to Start Bird Feeding

-A hopper feeder is an awesome choice if you’re getting started with bird feeding.
-A sturdy hopper feeder will be supportive enough for larger birds like cardinals and jays, while also being ideal for other backyard favorites like chickadees, finches, titmice, and nuthatches.
+A hopper feeder is a great choice if you’re getting started with bird feeding.
+It’s essentially a feeder that has several sides, a sturdy roof, and a tray for the bird seed to fall into.
+A sturdy hopper feeder is supportive enough for larger birds like Northern Cardinals and Blue Jays, while also being ideal for other backyard favorites like Chickadees, Finches, Titmice, and Nuthatches.

-I’ve said it before and I’ll say it again: Black oil sunflower seed is the best bird food you can buy.
-It’s cheap and draws in the biggest variety of birds: Cardinals, chickadees, grosbeaks, finches, jays, titmice, nuthatches, and more love sunflower seed.
+I’ve said it many times before on this blog and I’ll say it again: Black oil sunflower seed is my favorite bird food.
+It’s relatively cheap, nutritious for birds with protein and healthy fats, and it draws in the largest variety of birds: Cardinals, Chickadees, Grosbeaks, Finches, Jays, Titmice, Nuthatches, Mourning Doves, and many others love sunflower seed.

-Related: 5 Time-Tested Ways to Attract Cardinals to Your Bird Feeder
+Related Content: 5 Ways to Attract Cardinals to a Bird Feeder

 Step 3.
 Buy a Suet Cage